leofabri/hassio_appliance-status-monitor/README.md

 </p>

 Here's the automation I made to control the status of the most power-hungry appliances in my house.

-I'm sure that I can automate my machines without wasting money to buy them new and so, what I'm offering here is a a cheap and simple solution that does just that.
+There aren't numerous blueprints that do what I want, and I'm sure that I have the skills to automate my machines without wasting money to buy them new.
+Here's my cheap (🆓😲) and reliable solution that does just that.

-I use this for my dishwasher and washing machine, and so far the results have been great!
+I use this for my dishwasher and washing machine.
+So far, the results have been great!
+The blueprint is very extensible and easy to use.
-My family ❤️s it!
-Even if they don't really get what's all the fuss about this intricate thing.
+My family ❤️s this thing!
+Even if they don't understand its complexity and get what all the fuss is about.

-I'm sharing this with everyone, hoping that you'll find it useful.
+As I said, I'm sharing this with everyone.
+I'm sure that you'll find it useful!

 ## 📋 Features